 Masters Degree – Final Thesis

-Although written in 2007 I still have fond memories of this time and this is when my love of the Coorong in SA began, which then took me to a new location every year to this day.
+Although written in 2007 I still have fond memories of this time and this is when my love of the Coorong in South Australia began.
+Each year I then travelled to a new part of the Murray River Darling Basin until 2013.

 I have had a wonderful opportunity to exhibit in a touring exhibition which has had the aim of saving the Bimblebox Forest.
 My artwork was selected for the 100 birds series that explored the endangered birds in the region.